SecuraBV/Timeroast/README.md

 Alternative ways to abuse weak 'dollar account' passwords
 ---------------------------------------------------------

-If Timeroasting (e.g. when you can't listen on privileged ports) is not possible, there are some alternative attacks that can be used to identity and compromise computer or trust accounts with weak passwords.
+If Timeroasting is not possible or desirable, there are some alternative attacks that can be used to identity and compromise computer or trust accounts with weak passwords.
 These are described in detail in
 [the whitepaper](https://www.secura.com/uploads/whitepapers/Secura-WP-Timeroasting-v3.pdf).
 To summarize, these attacks work as follows: